 User program running under guest OS will create issues in kernel call instruction.
-When guest OS(virtual OS) returns from system call, the monitoring mechanism will be done by the Virtual Memory Management (VMM) to invoke the malware.
+When guest OS (virtual os) returns from system call, the monitoring mechanism will be done by the virtual memory management (VMM) to invoke the malware.
 In this module the subset facilities of the underlying machine will invoke and monitor the memory management with extra mechanisms implemented by the operating system.

-4.4 Memory leak check module:
+5.4, Memory leak check:

 In this module the memory leaks in virtual machine by the malware will be identified in order to analyze the impact in the main machine.
-The memory leak check module will also identify the other malfunctions (improper file handling) that occur in the virtual environment.
+The memory leak check module will also identify the other mal functionalities (improper file handling) that occur in the virtual environment.

-4.5 Memory management mapping module:
+5.5, Memory Management Mapping:

-In this module the control of kernel operations will be mapping up with the overall machine memory in order to optimize the use of RAM, where there is a Memory Management issue.
+The control of kernel operations will be mapping up with the overall machine memory in order to optimize the use of RAM, where there is a Memory Management issue.
 The Memory Manager includes memory-mapped files.
 Memory-mapping can speed-up sequential file processing due to the fact the data is not sought randomly, and it provides a mechanism for memory-sharing between processes.
-Scheduling of computing time and memory management is also part of the virtual machine monitor's responsibilities.
+Scheduling of computing time and memory management is also part of the virtual machine monitors responsibilities

-4.6 Invalid file properties validation module:
+5.6, Invalid file properties validation: